vatpac-technology/sops/docs/terminal/sydney.md

     See also: [BK ADC Offline](#bk-adc-offline).

 === "RI CTR"
-	The restricted airspace around YSYC is classified as Class G by default, and is only reclassified as controlled airspace when **RI ADC** is online.
+	The restricted airspace around YSRI is classified as Class G by default, and is only reclassified as controlled airspace when **RI ADC** is online.
 When **RI ADC** is offline, the area remains Class G, and is administered by SYC.

 ### Airspace Division
 The divisions of the airspace between **SAN**, **SAS**, **SDS**, **SDN**, **SFW** and **SFE** change based on the Runway Mode.
 The airspace managed by **SBA**, **SWA**, **SRA**, and **SYC** is not runway mode dependent.